-Mech-Tech College presently has an Infirmary in Puerto Rico in its Main Campus of Caguas and Branch Campus of Vega Baja and the Health Division at Mayagüez.
+Mech-Tech College presently has an Infirmary in Puerto Rico in its Main Campus of Caguas and Branch Campus of Vega Baja.
 The Infirmary is responsible for ensuring that the alumni receive quality preventive health care.
 The main purpose of the Infirmary is to promote the good physical, mental, and social health of the student community as well as achieving the best life styles.
 To achieve this purpose, the Infirmary works with the prevention and treatment of physical and emotional conditions.
 The infirmary provides services to the alumni, employees, and visitors.
 All services are provided at no additional cost.
 Some employees at the branch campuses are trained in first aid techniques.